-When to neuter a Yorkie male?
-Neutering a Yorkie should be done before they turn one years old.
-It is usually performed before they hit puberty which is around 4 to 6 months old.
+You should neutering a male Yorkie before he turns one year old.
+It is usually done before they hit puberty, which is around 4 to 6 months old.

+The blood vessels leading to the testicles are severed and bound.
 Generally speaking, this process is performed when they are about six months of age.
-It is because male Yorkies reach maturity faster than their female counterparts.
+This seems early, but male Yorkies reach maturity faster than their female counterparts.

 Benefits Of Neutering

-Neutered dogs can experience the case of hypothyroidism, and they are triple the risk of obesity.
-It happens when the dog’s endocrine system starts to function differently, and the hormone levels are affected.
-It can result in lower levels of thyroid, which can lead to rapid weight gain and dog obesity.
+This can occur when the dog’s endocrine system starts to function differently, and hormone levels are affected.
+The result is lower thyroid levels, which can lead to rapid weight gain and dog obesity.